jafayassine03/Brute-Force-Simulation-/README.md

 * Compares each attempt with a target password
 * Stops immediately when the password is found
 * Displays the number of attempts made
-* ⏱️ Measures execution time
+* Measures and shows execution time
+* Provides real-time progress feedback during execut

 ## 🧠 How It Works